 \section{Introduction}

-A Polish group is {\it non-archimedean} if it has a neighborhood base of its identity element consisting of open subgroups.
+A Polish group is {\it non-archimedean} if it has a neighborhood basis of its identity element consisting of open subgroups.
 By a theorem of Becker and Kechris (cf.~\cite[Theorem 1.5.1]{BK}), a Polish group is non-archimedean iff it is homeomorphic to a closed subgroup of $S_\infty$, the group of all permutations of $\N$ equipped with the pointwise convergence topology.
 A metric $d$ on a group $G$ is {\it left-invariant} if $d(gh,gk)=d(h,k)$ for all $g,h,k\in G$.
 A Polish group is {\it CLI} if it admits a compatible complete left-invariant metric.

 Malicki \cite{malicki11} defined a notion of orbit tree $T_G$ for each closed subgroup $G$ of $S_\infty$, and showed that $G$ is CLI iff $T_G$ is well-founded.
 Moreover, he proved that the heights of orbit trees of all CLI closed subgroups of $S_\infty$ are cofinal in $\omega_1$.
-Granting this cofinality, Malicki proved that the family of all CLI groups is coanalytic non-Borel.
-After that, Xuan defined a deferent kind of orbit trees and showed that, a closed subgroup of $S_\infty$ is locally compact iff its orbit tree has finite height (cf. \cite[Theorem 3.7]{xuan}).
+Malicki proved that the family of all CLI groups is coanalytic non-Borel based on this cofinality.
+After that, Xuan defined a different kind of orbit trees and showed that, a closed subgroup of $S_\infty$ is locally compact iff its orbit tree has finite height (cf. \cite[Theorem 3.7]{xuan}).
 It is worth noting that both kinds of orbit trees defined by Malicki and Xuan are all defined on closed subgroups of $S_\infty$ rather than directly on non-archimedean Polish groups.
-As a result, two mutual topological isomorphic closed subgroups of $S_\infty$ can have completely different orbit trees, and even the rank of their orbit trees can be different.
-Therefore, we cannot directly use the ranks of their orbit trees as a hierarchy on these groups.
+As a result, two topologically isomorphic closed subgroups of $S_\infty$ can have completely different orbit trees, and even the rank of their orbit trees can be different.
+This suggests that one cannot use ranks of orbit trees directly to define a hierarchy.